Welsh Language Act 1993

 The Welsh Language Act 1993 (c.
-38) (Deddf yr Iaith Gymraeg 1993) is an Act of the Parliament of the United Kingdom, which put the Welsh language on an equal footing with the English language in Wales.
+38) (Deddf yr Iaith Gymraeg 1993) is an act of the Parliament of the United Kingdom, which put the Welsh language on an equal footing with the English language in Wales.

 Act

 Background

-After the Welsh language channel was founded in 1982 and the recognition of Welsh as a core and compulsory subject in the National curriculum, the Welsh Language Act was brought about in 1993 which aimed to treat Welsh and English equally in public business and justice.
+After the Welsh language channel was founded in 1982 and the recognition of Welsh as a core and compulsory subject in the National curriculum, the Welsh Language Act 1993 aimed to treat Welsh and English equally in public business and justice.

 Provision

 The Welsh Language Act 1993 in summary brought about principle of equality of Welsh and English in public services and justice in Wales.

 The Welsh Language Act 1993 (the 1993 act) formed the Welsh Language Board and brought some public bodies to use the principle of treating English and Welsh equally where practical and reasonable.
 The act made it mandatory for public service bodies in Wales to use a Welsh language scheme for use of Welsh in service, after notification to do so from the Welsh Language Board.
 The Welsh Language Board would then be able to approve schemes, give guidance and monitor compliance with schemes.

-Devolution has been described as providing impetus for having legal bilingualism with the then National Assembly for Wales itself required by the Act to provide bilingual legislation.
-The 1993 Act reiterates section one of the Welsh Language Act 1967 on a right to speak Welsh in legal proceedings in Wales.
-The Act also allowed Welsh Ministers to provide a Welsh name to a body, office or place named in legislation.
+Devolution has been described as providing impetus for having legal bilingualism with the then National Assembly for Wales itself required by the act to provide bilingual legislation.
+The 1993 act reiterates section one of the Welsh Language Act 1967 on a right to speak Welsh in legal proceedings in Wales.
+The act also allowed Welsh Ministers to provide a Welsh name to a body, office or place named in legislation.
 Welsh Ministers would also be able to prescribe Welsh versions of certain documents.

 Today

-A significant amount of the Act remains active and the Welsh Language Commissioner has now replaced the Welsh Language Board.
+A significant amount of the act remains active and the Welsh Language Commissioner has now replaced the Welsh Language Board.

 Impact

-Since the 1993 Act, all new and replaced road signs in Wales as well as public information signs on and in buildings owned by local government bodies are legally required to be bilingual.
+Since the 1993 act, all new and replaced road signs in Wales as well as public information signs on and in buildings owned by local government bodies are legally required to be bilingual.
 Bilingual signs have been described as a material symbol of Welshness.

-The Act has had some success, but there were certain areas within the legal provision that need to be strengthened according to Aberystwyth University lecturer, Catrin Huws.
+The act has had some success, but there were certain areas within the legal provision that need to be strengthened according to Aberystwyth University lecturer, Catrin Huws.

 Cardiff University identified five key areas that were lacking in the provisions brought about by the 1993 Act by 2008.
 These were;